MaterializeInc/materialize/demo/mbtaupsert/doc/mbta-setup.md

 ## Automatic setup (Bash)

+First run `cargo build --release` in order to build the mbtaupsert binary.

 To start and tear down a bunch of streams at once, create a config file like [this one](/demo/predictions-config).